LIVING A SUPERNATURAL LIFE (Part 2)

 Second, living a supernatural life is walking by God’s kind of faith:

-On the contrary, walking by faith or basing your choices, judgements and decisions in life not on your natural senses or realities, but on spiritual truths or realities (God’s Word) is living a supernatural life.
+On the contrary, walking by faith or basing your choices, judgements and decisions in life on spiritual truths or realities (God’s Word) is living a supernatural life.

 2 Corinthians 4: